the-turing-way/the-turing-way/book/website/collaboration/team-manual.md

 Which conference should be attended and why?
 How are visualisations made accessible?
 How is work in progress presented?
-What is the conference budget (this should be seperate from the training budget)?
+What is the conference budget (this should be separate from the training budget)?
 - Finances: What grants pay for the lab?
 What will/won't the lab pay for?
 What grants can people apply for?